-Gove calls for flat insurance probe as costs soar
+Grenfell: Gove calls for insurance probe as costs soar

 Removing cladding can cost millions of pounds per block, with the cost often being borne by individual flat owners, under the leasehold system in England and Wales.

-It has left many with crippling bills to fix unsafe homes.
+It has left many with huge bills to fix unsafe homes.

 However, the government has promised to pay to remove cladding in high-rise flats, and in January, Mr Gove announced that people living in blocks between 11m and 18m high would also not face the costs of remedial works.